Dark hyperCharge Symmetry: The Dark Sector

 where $i,j=1,2,3$, and $\chi_r$; $r = 1,2, \cdots$ are SM gauge singlet scalars carrying appropriate DHC charges.
 After SSB, the $\chi_r$ vevs will lead to mass generation for the DFs with the DF mass matrix given by $ M_{ij} = Y_{ij} \langle \chi_r \rangle $.
 After diagonalization, we get the physical DFs, $F_{i}$: $i = 1,2,3$.
 For the sake of definiteness, here we consider DFs to be nearly degenerate with the hierarchy $M_{F_{1}}<M_{F_{2}}<M_{F_{3}}$.
 The stable DM candidate is the lightest DF, i.e. $F_1$.
 To write the DFs mass term as shown in Eq. \eqref{Eq:DFmass}, the DHC charges of the scalars can be assigned in various ways.
 One option is to introduce three scalars, each with charges that are double the DHC charges of each corresponding DF.
 Alternatively, cross terms can be introduced between different DFs by assigning scalars a DHC charge equal to the sum of the DHC charges of the two different DFs.
 Clearly, depending on a given model there are several combinations of scalars with appropriate DHC charges that can be used.

 For the benchmark model under discussion, for further analysis, we take one such choice and add three scalars with DHC charges $(-20, 8, 1)$.
+To avoid a massless Goldstone mode, we further add a scalar with $U(1)_X$ charge 2.
 Note that other choices of scalars with appropriate DHC charges are equally viable.
 Since, the scalar sector has several options, in order to be as model-independent as possible, we assume that the additional scalars are quite heavy and/or couple very weakly to the $SU(2)_L$ doublet scalar $\Phi$.
 This ensures that the DM phenomenology is dominated by the DF's gauge coupling to $Z'$.
 This makes our analysis in this section somewhat model-independent as the $Z'$ interaction to DM is dictated solely by the DHC symmetry.
 It has the added advantage that the lightest CP-even scalar, $H_{1}$, can be identified as the 125 GeV scalar.
 It will be primarily composed of the neutral component of $\Phi$ with a very small admixture from other scalars and can thus trivially satisfy the LHC bounds on its couplings.
 Hence, the only free parameters relevant for DM phenomenology are $\textsl{g}_{_{x}}$ and $M_{Z'}$.
 We varied them within the ranges $\textsl{g}_{_{x}} = [ 10^{-4} - 1 ]$ and $M_{Z'} = [ 300 - 1000 ]$ GeV.
-All the relevant Feynman diagrams are shown in the appendix \ref{APn1}.
+All the relevant Feynman diagrams are shown in the Appendix \ref{APn1}.

 In Fig. \ref{RelicP}, we show the relic density vs DM mass.